hydrusnetwork/hydrus/docs/about_docs.md

 ```
 In the base hydrus directory (same as the `mkdocs.yml` file), which will build it into the `help` directory.
 You will then be good!

-Repeat the command and MkDocs will clear out the old directory and update it, so you can fold this into any update script.
+Repeat the command and MkDocs will clear out the old directory and rebuild it, so you can fold this into any update script.

 ## Live Preview